 The thing about money is that it’s something about which people are really emotional.
 Research has shown that only a person’s health generates more emotion than the subject of money and financial security.
 The idea that electronic money would replace paper, currency, barter was interesting.
 So, I went down that path and realized I didn’t know a thing about technology, which prompted me to go back and get my master’s degree.
 My MBA is in Information Systems, which is what they used to call the general technology curriculum.

 One thing led to another.
-I worked at VISA for a time, then I came to Charlotte as COO of Wachovia’s credit and debit card business, did a bunch of different jobs in banking, went to First Data, eBay, and now AvidXchange.
+I worked at VISA for a time, then I came to Charlotte as COO of Wachovia’s (now Wells Fargo) credit and debit card business, did a bunch of different jobs in banking, went to First Data, eBay, and now AvidXchange.
 The point is that – even though I had a lot of different jobs – they have all been about moving money and serving customers remotely, in a setting that wasn’t face-to-face.
 They were all about the intersection of people and technology and largely about money, either payments or commerce.

 There are always two human beings involved in every commerce transaction: one buying, one selling.
 The challenge is in figuring out how to put a human face on digital commerce or payments.
 A lot of companies are trying to figure out how to not lose a sense of humanity and deal with clients as individuals, all while leveraging technologies that are becoming increasingly sophisticated.

 What advice do you have for people who are just getting started in their career?